jobayer977/javascript-interview-questions/README.md

 var rawStr = String.raw`Hello world \n Jon Snow`;
 console.log(rawStr); //Hello world \n Jon Snow
 ```

  ### 1.11 What are some unique features of JavaScript ?
- ## What are some unique features of JavaScript ?

 There are at least three great things about JavaScript:

 1. Full integration with HTML/CSS.
 2. Simple and easy to understand syntax.
 3. Supported by all modern browsers and enabled by default in all modern browsers.

  ### 1.12 What are the benefit of event delegation?
- ## What are the benefit of event delegation?

 Event Delegation is basically a pattern to handle events efficiently.
 Instead of adding an event listener to each and every similar element, we can add an event listener to a parent element and call an event on a particular target using the .target property of the event object.

 - No need to add many handlers.